Ar$\chi$i-Textile Composites: Role of Weave Architecture on Mode-I Fracture Toughness in Woven Composites

 In \textbf{Figure} \ref{img:resDeltaFac}, we demonstrate transition factors for Type-I and Type-II weaves.
 In Type-I, the sub-patterns transition from $n_g = 4$ (3x3 twill) to $n_g = 2$ (basket), while in Type-II, they transition from $n_g = 5$ (5-H satin) to $n_g = 2$ (plain).
 The I.H. values for all sub-patterns are calculated using the GLCM method, and the $n_g$ values are divided by the I.H. values to generate $n_g / I.H.$ maps for both weaves.
 The transition factors ($\delta$) are then derived using Equation \ref{Eqn:delta}.

 However, we observe that Type-II and Type-III weaves have similar $\delta$ values as shown in \textbf{Figure} \ref{img:resAreaFac}.
 Hence, we further introduce area and skewness factors to characterize the size and shape of the sub-pattern within a pattern.
 The area factor ($\rho$) determines the ratio between the areas of sub-patterns involved in transitions as defined by Equation \ref{Eqn:rho}.
 Whereas, the skewness factor ($\sigma$) captures the shape governed by the distance between the centroids of two sub-patterns as shown in Equation \ref{Eqn:sigma}.
+We chose the three architected weaves, Type-I, Type-II, and Type-III to understand the impact of their geometrical factors.
+Type-I and Type-II weaves have similar $\sigma$ but different $\delta$ and $\rho$.
+On the other hand, Type-II and Type-III have the same $\delta$ but different $\rho$ and $\sigma$.
 The three geometrical factors for Type-I, Type-II, and Type-III weave composites are summarized in Table \ref{tab:weavepar}.

 In this study, the goal was not to propose a global parameter combining all three proposed factors; instead, the focus was to understand the physics behind the observed crack propagation.
 Establishing a global parameter would require a bigger dataset.
-Instead, considering each factor separately allowed us to understand their specific contributions to composites' fracture toughness.
+Instead, considering each factor separately allowed us to understand their specific contributions to composites' fracture energy.

 \boldmath

 \unboldmath

 \boldmath